Living & Learning Communities

 Who can participate in Gender Inclusive Housing?

-This housing option is available to current residents who have paid their housing deposit, submitted a GIH application, and have taken in part in an interview for the Living-Learning Community by the appropriate deadlines.
+This housing option is available to current residents who have paid their housing deposit and submitted a GIH application.

 How do I apply for the Gender Inclusive Housing community?